husin-sajjadi/nodejs-typescript/README.md

-# a Tiny project written in Node js + Typescript
+# a Tiny REST API written in Node js + Typescript
 Sample application for creating a REST API with Node js + TypeScript (Model-Controller structure)

 This tiny project focus on creating a basic REST API with Node js + TypeScript.